obsolescence/pidp11/README.md

       <td><img src="https://github.com/user-attachments/assets/fc0b7a3c-b8de-4968-80c4-d02a53a36e12" width="100%" align="left" /></td>
 </tr>
 </table>
 For either maximum pain or maximum demonstration value (it depends on your mindset), a clattering <b>Teletype Model 33 simulator</b> is also present.
 With sampled Teletype noise and the excruciating 10cps speed.
-Just close it when you've had enough.
-Lots more nice terminal simulations can be used to access the PiDP-11 from your laptop.
+Just close it when you've had enough. <br><br>Lots more nice terminal simulations can be used to access the PiDP-11 from your laptop.
 See https://github.com/aap/vt05, https://github.com/larsbrinkhoff/terminal-simulator and https://github.com/rricharz/Tek4010/ for starters.
 <br><br>
 <table border="1" cellpadding="10">
   <tr>